 Organisation of the Residency

 The duration of the residency correlates to the duration of Produire au Sud workshop (which is slightly shorter than the Festival of Three Continents).
-Food and accommodation will be provided for the scholar for the duration of the residency.
-Transport to and from Nantes will be at the scholar’s own expense.
+Food and accommodation won’t be provided for the scholar for the duration of the residency.
+Transport to and from Nantes will be at the scholar’s own expense too.

 Research activities during Produire au Sud include attendance at collective sessions and some individual sessions, as well as individual interview time with the participants, subject to standard ethics clearance procedures.